ahmadrezaM97/notes/notes/Fleeting Notes/Writing.md

 2. although + adverb clause
 	1. Although the exam was difficult, I think I did  well
 	2. I think I did well, although the exam was difficult
-	3. Although some people per
+	3. Although some people prefer eating at home, I prefer eating at a __restaurant__
 3. even though  + adverb clause ( emphasis | expectation)
 	1. e.x.: even though the exam was easy, I failed

+although + subject + verb + `,` + subject + verb
+even though Canada is a good country, Canada has problems. although learning English is fun, some people don't like it

 contrast
 prepositions